Mount Olive strives to achieve a “gentle with the earth” approach to every aspect of parish life.

 How you can participate

-- Read “Gentle with the Earth.”
+- Read and live into “Gentle with the Earth.”

 - Find out about the “Paris Pledge for Action,” a commitment from thousands of organizations worldwide to actively support the 2015 Paris Agreement to cut greenhouse gas emissions in half by 2030.